 - Get quotes during open enrollment.
 Minimum essential coverage can only be obtained during open enrollment, unless you qualify for special enrollment.
 Keep this in mind each year.
 These are the only times you can change plans and apply for cost assistance as well.

 - All cost assistance and insurance options are primarily based on Modified Adjusted Gross Income (MAGI) and the Federal Poverty Level (FPL).
 If you don’t know what those are, stop and read up on both before comparing quotes.

 - Comparing quotes from many sources is the smartest way to ensure you get the best plan.
-However, you start your journey at HealthCare.Gov and then make your way to insurers and brokers outside the Marketplace.
+However, you start your journey at HealthCare.Gov and then make your way to brokers outside the Marketplace.
 Employers and employees should start Healthcare.Gov/Small-Businesses/ (the SHOP).
 These options (known as “the Marketplace”) are the only ways to get cost assistance under the Affordable Care Act.